 Of fundamental importance to the ethics of the social life of things is the question of how we decide what is a thing and what isn’t, and what a thing’s primary function is, and what the implications of those decisions might be.

 Any conceivable thing is already part of any number of physical and social systems.
-But that can be difficult to wrap one’s head around, and it’s helpful when starting out to look at one that’s been wrangled over by thousands of people over thousands of years.
+But that can be difficult to wrap your head around, and it’s helpful when starting out to look at one that’s been wrangled over by thousands of people over thousands of years.
 And then you can eat it.

 The interesting thing about the Holo-Pac and the subsequent e-frenzy is that it is absolutely both commodity fetishism and fetish for a commodity.
 Two of anthropolo-g’s most wanted.